LukeShead/ZSL-The-Climate-Menace/README.md

 ![First Gantt](https://github.com/LukeShead/ZSL-The-Climate-Menace/blob/master/Gantt%20Chart.PNG)

-This gantt chart shows how the time was planned and managed throughout the project
+This gantt chart shows how the time was planned and managed throughout the project, this graph shows how we planned to spend the time given to us on this project and also how we planned for the risks of the project by allocating the contingency times for the project allowing extra time in case there were halts in time.

 ## Burndown Chart

 ![Burndown chart](https://github.com/LukeShead/ZSL-The-Climate-Menace/blob/master/Burndown%20chart.jpg)

+This shows how the project went in terms of tasks to time when completing the project, the straight line was the predicted or required work to be done within the project and the other line is the pace we went at during the project in comparison to the predicted pace of the project.

 ### Schedule